maziac/z80-sample-program/readme.md

 - hover over register in the asm file: It will show the values and also (if available) the corresponding labels.
 - change register values: a double click on the value of a register in the REGISTER area will allow you to enter a different value.

-The internal Z80 simulator does allow only basic Z80 or ZX 48K/128K debugging and is slow.
+The internal Z80 simulator (zsim) allows basic Z80, ZX 48K/128K and ZX81 debugging.
 For real emulation and other features (like ZXNext HW emulation) setup [ZEsarUX](#debug-with-zesarux), [CSpect](#debug-with-cspect) or [MAME](#debug-with-mame).

 You can even [debug on a "real" ZX Next](#debug-with-a-zx-next-computer) if you like.